 Survival Compound Layout

-There is no one perfect way to design a prepper compound, a lot of the actual situating of essential parts of the retreat will depend on terrain, acreage, and budget.
+There is no one perfect way to design a prepper compound: a lot of the actual situating of essential parts of the retreat will depend on terrain, acreage, and budget.

-The home should have multiple bedrooms and bathrooms that have composting commodes.
+The personal residence should have multiple bedrooms and bathrooms that have composting commodes.
 Maximize space in the bedrooms as much as possible by putting two sets of bunk beds and / or a queen bed and bunk beds in family rooms.

 Remember to stockpile clothing, shoes, and outerwear in a variety of sizes for babies and children, as well as extra work boots and shoelaces or everyone in a survival group.
 Each room in the home should have its own woodburner or fireplace.

-Turning part of the prepper compound into an off grid campground or small housing space for the prepping group may not be possible either due to space limitations, a security threat, or intense weather.
+Turning part of the prepper compound into an off-grid campground or small housing space for the prepping group may not be possible either due to space limitations, a security threat, or intense weather.

-Place multiple large and wide tables in the room, and multiple couches so the entire survival group can gather together in one space when necessary.
+Place multiple large and wide tables in the room and multiple couches so the entire survival group can gather together in one space when necessary.

 An attached building or room in the home should be designated as a medical clinic.
 Ideally, there would be a double entrance to the medical clinic and quarantine room to prevent the spread of disease.

 A metal cabinet containing disposable “booties,” gloves, and gowns – as well as a biohazard garbage can, should be present at all entrances to the clinic and quarantine room.

 Garage and Workshop

-An outdoor kitchen on a patio attached to the home will prevent the kitchen and main house from becoming incredibly hot during the summer months and allow ease of access and ample extra space for food preservation during the harvest.
+An outdoor kitchen area on a patio attached to the home will prevent the kitchen and main house from becoming incredibly hot during the summer months and allow ease of access and ample extra space for food preservation during the harvest.